 If you're interested in hot yoga, consider trying a regular yoga class first.
 And ask your studio if they offer hot classes suited for beginners.

-Some classes use the residual heat from the previous class, so it’s not as hot as a regular heated yoga class but is usually between 80 and 85 degrees Fahrenheit (26 to 29 degrees Celsius).
+Some classes use the residual heat from the previous class, so it's not as hot as a regular heated yoga class but is usually between 26–29 degrees Celsius.